 \section{Review of geometry on incomplete edge spaces}

-Consider a compact smoothly stratified space $\overline{M}$ of depth 1 and dimension $m$: we shall assume that $\overline{M}$ is the disjoint union of the top stratum $M$, a smooth manifold of dimension $m$, and a single lower dimensional stratum $B$, which is a closed compact manifold of dimension $b$.
+Consider a compact smoothly stratified space $\overline{M}$ of depth 1 and dimension $m$: we shall assume that $\overline{M}$ is the disjoint union of the top stratum $M$, a smooth manifold of dimension $m$, and finitely many lower dimensional strata $\{B_i\}, i\in I$, where each $B_i$ is a closed compact manifold of dimension $b_i$.
+For notational simplicity we continue with the case of a single stratum $B$ of dimension $b$, the general case is studied in an analogous way.
 The stratification hypothesis asserts the existence of an open neighbourhood $U\subset \overline{M}$ around the singular stratum $B$, together with a distance function $x:U \to [0,1)$, such that $U\cap M$ is the total space of a smooth fibre bundle over $B$ with the fibre given by a truncated cone $\mathscr{C}(F)=(0,1)\times F$ over a compact smooth manifold $F$ of dimension $f\geq 1$.
 The distance function $x$ restricts to a radial function of that cone on each fibre.
 We shall refer to such a stratified space as a {\it simple edge space}, or, shortly, as an edge space.